-In addition, one of the main problems lies in combining caffeine with other substances which can be really dangerous.
-For example, the aspartame content is known to be carcinogenic.
+In addition, one of the real dangers lies in combining caffeine with other substances which can be really dangerous.
+For example, RedBull sometimes contains aspartame, a known carcinogenic.

-These drinks also tend be addictive, leading the consumer to never feel satisfied with just one can and causing them to drink more to satisfy their cravings.
+Also, these drinks tend to be addictive, leading the consumer to feel unsatisfied with just one can and want to drink more to satisfy their cravings.

-An estimated 3.5 million cans of RedBull were distributed in 143 countries around the world.
+An estimated 3.5 million cans of RedBull have been distributed in 143 countries around the world.

-In Kuwait, energy drinks were prohibited for minors under age 16 after two members of the national squash team died of heart attacks after ingesting these drinks.
+In Kuwait, energy drinks became prohibited for minors under the age of 16 after two members of the national squash team died of heart attacks after consuming these drinks.

-The risks associated with these types of drinks appear when they’re consumed in excess or combined with other substances like alcohol.
+The risks associated with energy drinks increase when consumed in excess or combined with other substances like alcohol.

-Further study is needed to determine just how dangerous these drinks are, but for now there are a few warnings for consumers to consider concerning their possible effects:
+Further study is needed to determine just how dangerous these drinks are, but consumers should consider these warnings about the possible effects of energy drinks:

-- They shouldn’t be ingested after intense physical exercise as their energizing properties increase the heart rate and can cause a massive heart attack.
+- Don’t consume energy drinks after intense physical exercise as their energizing properties increase the heart rate and can cause a massive heart attack.

-- They do not hydrate.
+- In fact, energy drinks do not hydrate you.
 The diuretic effect of the caffeine actually increases the risk of dehydration in these cases.

-- Due to the high content of compounds that thin the blood, excessive consumption can cause a cerebral hemorrhage because the heart works less to pump the blood, but increases the force with which it does it.
+- Due to the high content of compounds that thin the blood, excessive consumption can cause cerebral hemorrhage.
+This is because the heart works less to pump the blood, but increases the force and therefore your blood pressure goes up.